 Books By Dr. Maté

-Dr. Gabor Maté has written four bestselling books.
-(Click the book titles for more detailed information on each.)
+Dr. Gabor Maté has written 5 bestselling books.

 In The Myth of Normal, renowned physician Gabor Maté eloquently dissects how Western countries that pride themselves on their healthcare systems are actually seeing an upsurge in chronic illness and general ill health.
 Prescription drug usage, high blood pressure, mental illness, and so many other troubling issues are on the rise.

 In The Realm of Hungry Ghosts: Close Encounters With Addiction, explores addiction as a symptom of distress, from the pain of individual trauma and family history to the spiritual emptiness pervading our entire society.
 Dr. Maté weaves brain science, case studies, personal testimony, and social critique into a powerful and kaleidoscopic look at one of our culture’s most perplexing epidemics.
 In the Realm of Hungry Ghosts is a best-selling book that won the 2010 Hubert Evans Award for Best BC Non-Fiction Book.